agilize/laravel-datamapper/readme.md

 }
 ```

-If you don't want do bring any relationships from your Model, you can add a middleware parameter in your route to disable it:
+If you don't want to bring any relationships from your Model, you can add a middleware parameter in your route to disable it:
 ```php
 Route::get('/user/{id}', function (Request $request) {
     // ...